7,5 cl of Champagne wine

 7,5 cl of orange juice

 Buck’s Fizz and Mimosa are two cocktails that share the same ingredients: orange juice and Champagne, the only thing that sets them apart are the doses.
-Buck’s Fizz is lighter and has a double amount of orange juice while Mimosa provides an equal amount of orange juice and Champagne.
+Buck’s Fizz is lighter and has double orange juice, while Mimosa provides an equal amount of orange juice and Champagne.

-Both cocktails are part of the great Fizz family (cocktail prepared with sparkling wine or water) and are perfect to accompany fish dishes, shrimp skewers wrapped in bacon, white meats, various finger foods, scallops au gratin, chicken salads, grilled fish fillets and chicken wings with spicy sauce.
+Both cocktails are part of the great Fizz family (cocktail prepared with sparkling wine or water).
+They are perfect to accompany fish dishes, shrimp skewers wrapped in bacon, white meats, various finger foods, scallops au gratin, chicken salads, grilled fish fillets and chicken wings with spicy sauce.

-The original Buck’s Fizz and Mimosa recipes require Champagne, the king of all the sparkling wines, but do not be afraid to uncork also an Italian spumante Metodo Classico like Trentodoc or Franciacorta.
+The original Buck’s Fizz and Mimosa recipes require Champagne, the king of sparkling wines.
+But don’t be afraid to uncork also an Italian spumante Metodo Classico like Trentodoc or Franciacorta.

 Ingredients to make the Buck’s Fizz cocktail